hackclub/hackclub/workshops/pcb_level_4/README.md

 2. LEDs - WS2812 or SK6812 - There are several addressable options in the WS2812 and Sk6812 series.
 Most of them are rated for 3.7V-5.3V and require 70% of VDD to read a logic high.
 Your main deciding factor here will be physical and assembly constraints.
 In my design, I wanted the LEDs on the opposite side of the rest of the circuit which further increased complications (getting both sides assembled is super expensive).

     I ended up installing a combination of the `SK6812SIDE-A-RVS` which shines at a right angle from JLCPCB, and the `WS2812D-F5` for the back of my board, that I could solder myself.
 Honorable mentions go to the `SK6812MINI-E`, a reverse-mounted LED that I would've totally used if my board was wide enough.
 There is no right answer here; everyone's design and aesthetic preferences will differ.
-3. Accelerometer - LIS3DHTR - We don't need anything too fancy as we're just meausring the orientation of 1G reltive to the board.
-Unfortunately there are no popular and cheap 5V-compatible accelerometers.
+3. Accelerometer - LIS3DHTR - We don't need anything too fancy as we're just measuring the orientation of 1G relative to the board.
+Unfortunately, there are no popular and cheap 5V-compatible accelerometers.
 The LIS3DHTR is 1.8V to 3.6V and Arduino libraries from Adafruit and Sparkfun exist for it.